bird-house/pyramid-phoenix/docs/source/installation/index.rst

 ===============

 * Currently the buildout installation works *only on the 64 Bit version of Ubuntu 12.04* or above.
-* Installing and running ClimDaPs requires some resources.
+* Installing and running Birdhouse requires some resources.
 So you should *have a recent machine* (2 Cores, 4 GB).
 * The buildout installation process will install required system packages.
 Therefore *you need sudo rights*.

 .. _malleefowl: